ng-primitives/ng-primitives/apps/documentation/src/app/pages/getting-started/introduction.md

 If you're interested in contributing to Angular Primitives, please check out our [Contributing Guide](https://github.com/ng-primitives/ng-primitives/blob/main/CONTRIBUTING.md).

-If would like to support Angular Primitives to help us maintain and improve the library, please consider [sponsoring us](https://github.com/sponsors/ashley-hunter).
+If you would like to support Angular Primitives to help us maintain and improve the library, please consider [sponsoring us](https://github.com/sponsors/ashley-hunter).
 Your support is greatly appreciated!